grz0zrg/fas/README.md

     // 1 : bypass fx
     // 2 to up to FAS_MAX_FX_PARAMETERS found in constants.h : fx parameters (mapping is not yet documented but can be found easily in updateEffectParameter function of effects.c, non-realtime parameters can also be found in other functions) unsigned int target;
-    double value; // target value
+    unsigned int padding; // 4 bytes padding double value; // target value
 };
 ```

-Note : The fx chain is handled linearly and must be managed by the client, creation of a fx slot is done by sending the fx id slot value the sending the stop slot value (which will have a fx id value of -1), deletion of a slot is handled automatically when an existing slot receive a fx id value of -1 then all slots after that value will be shifted down the chain by 1.
+Note : The fx chain is handled linearly and must be managed by the client, creation of a fx slot is done by sending the fx id slot value then sending the stop slot value (which will have a fx id value of -1), deletion of a slot is handled automatically when an existing slot receive a fx id value of -1 then all slots after that value will be shifted down the chain by 1.

 Instrument settings, packet identifier 6 (real-time) :